 What’s the big deal, some may ask?
 What kind of dilemma would someone experience over attending a simple baseball game?

 Well, for me as well as other empaths and “highly sensitive people” (HSP for short), it is quite a conundrum.
 The very nature of a professional sports event is counterintuitive to this type of person’s constitution.
 The loud noise, crowds of people, multicolored flashing lights, and variety of greasy popcorn and hotdog smells can easily short circuit our senses because we are very quick to reach a threshold of overstimulation by external stimuli.
 This short-circuiting results in a lack of internal safety and irritation.

-Nowadays, in the time of corona, public gatherings like baseball games are basically a thing of the past, but information overload, as well as small gatherings like weddings, can still flood the nervous systems of the highly sensitive.
+Public gatherings like baseball games as well as smaller gatherings like weddings can flood the nervous systems of the highly sensitive.
 Even a trip to the grocery store can be felt as overwhelm.